-Mentors or line managers play an important role during an apprenticeship.
-You will be responsible for supporting your apprentice’s training and development in your place of work.
+Mentors and line managers play an important role during an apprenticeship as they will be responsible for supporting your apprentice’s training and development in your place of work.
 You will assign them tasks and provide them with on the job training to ensure they can reach their targets and complete their apprenticeship qualification.

-You will act as the main point of contact for The Source in regard to your apprentice throughout their qualification.
+A mentor/line manager will act as the main point of contact for The Source in regard to your apprentice throughout their qualification.
 You will be involved in the initial sign up on apprentice’s start date and will need to sign some paperwork before the apprentice starts.
 While working with your apprentice, you will need to access and contribute to OneFile – The Source’s online learning platform.
-More information on this can be found in the Learning Zone section.

 Mentors play a key role during an apprentice’s training.
 As a mentor, you will need to be at the apprentice’s sign-up and present at the End Point Assessment (EPA).